amcgallian/M-TEMP/README.md

 ### Loading Data

+Here are the revised descriptions for the functions based on your updated code:

 #### `load_excelsheet()`

-Loads the Excel reference sheet and converts it into a dictionary for easy access to file paths and configurations.
+Automatically loads the Excel reference sheet and converts it into a dictionary for easy access to file paths, configurations, and test-related information.
+The dictionary uses test numbers as keys and their associated data, including folder paths, temperature data, IR/RH data, GPS data, and more, as a list values.
+This function should be run at program start to ensure all data-loading functions can access the necessary file paths.

 - **Parameters**:
-  - `filepath`: Path to the Excel file containing test information.
+  - None
+- **Returns**:
-- **Returns**: A dictionary with test numbers as keys and associated information as values.
+  A dictionary with test numbers as keys and associated lists of relevant information as values, such as file paths and configurations.

 #### `define_output_folder()`

-Prompts the user to select an output folder for saving generated plots.
+Automatically finds or creates the output folder for the specified test number.
+The function uses the test number to locate the associated test folder and ensures an 'outputs' subdirectory is created if it doesn't already exist.

 - **Parameters**:
-  - `folderpath`: Default path to the output folder.
+  - `test_dict`: Dictionary containing test information loaded from the Excel sheet.
+  - `test_number`: The test number for which the output folder path is needed.
+- **Returns**:
-- **Returns**: The path to the selected output folder.
+  The path to the output folder for the specified test number.

 #### `load_temp_daq()`

-Loads and cleans temperature DAQ data based on the test number.
+Loads, cleans, and returns the temperature DAQ data as a pandas DataFrame based on the given test number.
+It uses the test folder and temperature data path stored in the Excel reference sheet.
+The function formats timestamps, renames columns according to configuration, and selects relevant temperature columns for analysis.

 - **Parameters**:
   - `test_num`: The test number associated with the desired temperature data.
+  - `tests_dict`: Dictionary containing test information loaded from the Excel sheet.
+- **Returns**:
-- **Returns**: A pandas DataFrame containing temperature data.
+  A pandas DataFrame containing the cleaned temperature data, with the appropriate columns renamed and formatted for analysis.

 #### `load_ir_daq()`